borjamrd/adalab-pokemon-project/README.md

 To start the frontend application, follow these steps:

-1. Open a new terminal and navigate to the frontend directory: `cd frontend`
+1. Open a new terminal and navigate to the frontend directory: `cd adalab-client`
 2. Install the required dependencies: `npm install`
 3. Start the frontend development server: `npm start`